This is a gear review of the brand new Zpacks Mummy Sleeping Bag that was released in early 2023.

 Secondly, it is overstuffed by 30% extra 900 loft water-resistant down.
 I love this feature.
 It allows you to use the bag more times than most other bags before it needs to be washed.
 Perfect for the long-distance thru-hiker.

-And thirdly, Zpacks have been able to produce a quality sleeping bag that is warm, ultralight, and has best-in-class versatility.
+Thirdly, Zpacks has been able to produce a quality sleeping bag that is warm, ultralight, and has best-in-class versatility.

 The anti-snag zip worked well thanks to a strip of webbing that runs the length of the zip, and the draft collar does a decent job of preventing drafts from entering.